 The fantasy world of Oscar-winning animator Hayao Miyazaki will come to life as a theme park set to open in central Japan in 2022, the regional government said Wednesday.

-Studio Ghibli is Japan's premier animation studio, renowned internationally for works including Princess Mononoke and Spirited Away, and co-founder Hayao Miyazaki is among the world's most acclaimed animators.
+Miyazaki is the co-founder of Studio Ghibli, Japan's premier animation studio, and renowned internationally for works including Princess Mononoke and Spirited Away.

-Spirited Away won the Oscar for best animated feature in 2003 -- the first Japanese film to do so -- among other major gongs.
+Spirited Away won the Oscar for best animated feature in 2003, the first Japanese film to do so, and also scooped the Golden Bear prize at the Berlin International Film Festival, among other major gongs.

 Your premium period will expire in 0 day(s)close x